kiranlahiri/kiranlahiri.github.io/_pages/about.md

 - While at Michigan, I contributed to research in a neuroscience lab studying the mammalian auditory system.
 In this role, I curated  neuronal imagng data contianing images of the inferior colliculus of mice collected from behavioral experiments.

--In my free time, I enjoy playing music, watching sports, and reading novels.
-I played the Alto Saxophone on the Michigan Basketball Band this past season which was tremendous fun!
+- In my free time, I enjoy playing music, watching sports, and reading novels.
+I played the Alto Saxophone on the Michigan Basketball Band this past season which was lots of fun!
+To keep up my interest in reading and writing, I briefly wrote news pieces for the Michigan Daily as a Staff Reporter.
+Nowadays, I just read books.

 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the reaof depository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.